How Your Application is Considered

 - Would other students want to room with you, share a meal, be in a seminar together, be teammates, or collaborate in a closely knit extracurricular group?

-Our admissions process strives to be deliberate, meticulous, and fair.
-It is also labor intensive.
-But it permits extraordinary flexibility and the possibility of changing decisions virtually until the day the Admissions Committee mails them.
+Our admissions process enables us to give deliberate and meticulous consideration of each applicant as a whole person.
+It is labor intensive, but permits extraordinary flexibility and the possibility of changing decisions virtually until the day the Admissions Committee mails them.
 This is especially important since we are always receiving new information about applicants.

 Of course, no process is perfect.
 Inevitably, some students who are not admitted will see great success, and even with a 97 to 98 percent graduation rate, some admitted students might have been better served at another institution.
 However, we do everything possible to make the best admissions decisions for each student.